josetimog/calculator/README.md

 - Ability to string operations together
 - Delete button
 - Negative and decimal buttons
+- Fixed the limit on the output to be 14 digits long to prevent overflow off the screen

 Future revisions:
-- Fix the limit on the output to be 15 digits long to prevent overflow off the screen.
+- None as of yet.